Bharani119/RAG-on-repository/README.md

 ### 2. `generate_embeddings.py`
 - Generates embeddings for your documents and saves them to the specified `faiss_index` path.
+- Files with extensions `.py`, `.md`, and `.txt` were considered for generating the embeddings as they provide relevant knowledge about the repository.

 ### 3. `server_llm.py`
 - Loads and initializes the embeddings, the language model (LLM), prompts, and the retrieval chain.